-2.Be watchful!
-Strengthen the things that are left, which are about to die, for I have not found your works perfected before my God.
+2.Be watchful, and strengthen the things that are left, which are about to die, for I have not found your works perfected before my God.

-3.Remember, then, how you received and learned, and obey and repent!
-If you do not wake up, I will come upon you like a thief, and you will not even suspect what hour I will come upon you.
+3.Remember, therefore, how you received and heard, and hold fast, and repent!
+If you do not watch, I will come upon you like a thief, and you will not know what hour I will come upon you.

 4.Yet, you have a few names in Sardis who have not defiled their garments, and they will walk with me in white, for they are worthy.

-5.He who overcomes will be clothed in white garments, and I will not blot his name out of the Book of Life but will confess his name before my Father and His angels.
+5.He who overcomes, the same shall be clothed in white garments, and I will not blot his name out of the Book of Life, but will confess his name before my Father and before His angels.

-6.He who has an ear, hear what the spirit is saying to the Assemblies.
+6.He who has an ear, hear what the Spirit is saying to the Assemblies!

 ¶7.
 “And to the messenger of the Assembly in Philadelphia, write:

-9. Know, too, that I will make them to be of the synagogue of Satan who call themselves Jews and are not, but are lying.
-Watch!
-I will make them to come and bow down at your feet, and they will know that I have loved you.
+9.Behold, I am giving you some from the synagogue of Satan, those who claim to be Jews and are not, but are lying.
+Behold, I will make them come and bow down at your feet, and they will know that I love you.

-10.Since you have kept the word of my patience, I also will keep you from the time of trial that is about to come upon the whole world, to try those who dwell on the earth.
+10.Since you have patiently kept my word, I also will keep you from the time of trial that is about to come upon the whole world, to try those who dwell on the earth.

-11.I come quickly.
-Hold on to what you have, so that no one takes your crown.
+11.I am coming quickly.
+Hold on to what you have, so that no one will take your crown.

-12.He who overcomes will I make a pillar in the temple of my God, and he will never again depart from it, and I will write upon him the name of my God, the name of my God’s city (the New Jerusalem that descends out of heaven from my God), and my new name.
+12.He who overcomes, him will I make a pillar in the temple of my God, and he will never again depart from it, and I will write upon him the name of my God, and the name of the city of my God, the New Jerusalem that is coming down out of heaven from my God, and my new name.

-13.He who has an ear, hear what the spirit is saying to the Assemblies.
+13.He who has an ear, hear what the Spirit is saying to the Assemblies!

 ¶14.
 “And to the messenger of the Assembly in Laodicea, write: